 “Sorry,” Campbell said, “so many troops were killed.”

 “That’s hard on everyone here,” Yi said.
 “Soldiers expect danger.
-We were prepared for Somali pirates kidnapping people for ransom.
-When the Saburian terrorists struck, it was not expected.
+We were prepared for pirates kidnapping people for ransom.
+When the terrorists struck, it was unexpected.

 “How are you?”

 “Lucky to be alive except for a nasty headache.
 I was knocked out before the shooting.”

 After listening, Campbell said, “They’re right about how good a pilot you are.
 You know I once wanted to become an astronaut.”